giannisvtls/big_data_msc/README.md

 | 4 | 1.215 |
 | 8 | 1.0919 |

-#### We notice that larger matrices get more value from the threads, for smaller matrices the overhead of creating more threads results in worse results
+#### As we can see, it is clear that when a matrix with lower dimensions is used, the overhead of creating more threads affects the computation time.
+With large enough matrix, we can get the benefit of threads, thus getting better results.

 ## Exercise 2
 ### Prerequisites